maet3608/nuts-flow/_sources/tutorial/custom_nuts.rst.txt

 for ``GreaterThan5`` to signify the change from a Python function to a **nuts-flow** nut.
 This is strongly recommended to avoid confusion on how to use a function or nut.
-Nuts are generally in uppercase and used with brackets while Python functions are lowercase and used without brackets.
+Nuts are generally in uppercase and invoked with brackets while Python functions are in lowercase, without brackets and passed on as parameters to nuts.

 For instance, both of the following examples are **invalid**.
-Here ``greater_than_5`` is confused as nut and called with additional brackets
+Here ``greater_than_5`` is confused as nut and invoked with brackets instead of being passed as a value to ``Filter``

 >>> Range(10) >> Filter(greater_than_5()) >> Collect()
 Traceback (most recent call last):
 ...
 TypeError: <lambda>() takes exactly 1 argument (0 given)

-while ``GreaterThan5`` is used with missing brackets
+Similarily in the following example ``GreaterThan5`` is invoked without brackets

 >>> Range(10) >> GreaterThan5 >> Collect()
 Traceback (most recent call last):